CoolDrMoney

 My earliest Dreamcast memory is from August 1999, when after spending the morning with my friend and her dad going through South Boston, we ended up at a Toys R Us to get some Pokemon cards.
 They had recently set up the line of Dreamcast kiosks, and I caught a glimpse of a kid playing the killer whale sequence of Sonic Adventure.
 It was the quintessential way to be introduced to the system, on a sunny summer day with the most eye catching moment drawing my attention.
 I ultimately made the decision in April 2000 to get an N64 over a Dreamcast, a decision I don't regret.

 The Dreamcast is a very interesting system.
 Most people are surprised that it's already 10 years old in the US, but I'm not.
-It feels like a classic system, and has felt that way for a long time.
+It feels like a classic system, and has felt that way for quite a while.
 By 2003, it was history.
-PS2 turns 9 next month, and it is still very relevent, DC was a memory by its 3rd birthday.
-It may belong to the same generation, but it is very separated.
+PS2 turns 9 next month, and it still manages to be relevant, yet the DC was a memory by its 3rd birthday.
+It may belong to the same generation, but it is strongly separated.
 However, everything about it is just...cool.
-The logo is great, 9/9/1999 is as cool of a release date as it gets, it has the ambitious features that set it apart, and the highly celebrated game library.
+The logo is great, 9.9.1999 is as cool of a release date as it gets, it has the ambitious features that set it apart, and the highly celebrated game library.

 My third 360 arrived today from the 360 repair center.
 Here's a run down of my 360 lifespan history: